yihui/yihui.org/content/en/2022-04-29-quarto-r-markdown.md

 For slides, I will stay with **xaringan** because it is powerful enough to me and I'm a minimalist.
-Quarto's revealjs presentation is amazingly powerful, but most of time all I need on my slides is really just a slide title plus a bullet list.
+Quarto's revealjs presentation is amazingly powerful, but most of the time all I need on my slides is really just a slide title plus a bullet list.
 Actually I'm interested in creating a minimal presentation package that is more lightweight and much less powerful than **xaringan**.
 Yes, [I still want](https://bookdown.org/yihui/rmarkdown/xaringan.html) to create a